-Many people will see this as no big deal, but it actually is, it might not be, provided you are from a rich home, but for someone like us, being a hustling grown man, I can definitely tell you it’s a big deal.
+Many people will see this as no big deal, but it actually is, it might not be provided you are from a rich home, but for someone like us, being a hustler as a teenager, I can definitely tell you it’s a big deal.

 Well, apart from the financial aspect of it, there is actually no big deal, only for some stress you might need to pass through and it can’t be anything compared to the stress you have been passing through since you got admission.

-All these is definitely because I’m not from a wealthy family, all these will not happen provided I already have some money to spend for everything.
+All these it definitely because I’m not from a wealthy family, all these will not happen provided I already have some money to spend for everything.

 After finishing with the clearance and all, you can now prepare to go for the National Youth Service, man, this can be frustrating as hell, if you now have to go for service in an undeveloped country, damn!
 They will stress life out of you.

-When we got there (Kaima) which is actually where is new NYSC Orientation camp is in Bayelsa State, the bus dropped me and I took bike to Boro Town where the camp is actually is.
+When we got there (Kaima) the bus dropped me and I took bike to Boro Town where the camp is actually is.

 I couldn’t finish my documentation that day, so after completing the documentation the second day, I go the Kit and every thing.